The Videomaster Olympic Home T.V.

-only two features added: the possibility to invert the first player to bring
+only two additional features: the possibility to invert the first player to add

-a few more games, and a "wobble" effect on the second player to bring more
+a few more games, and an optional "wobble" effect on the second player to

-and a german manual exists (yet no german specimen has been found).
+and a german manual exists as well (although no german specimen has been found).

 Technically, this game is interesting because it has been improved at least